You want smart political talk without the meltdowns?

 I felt like getting up and cheering when I read that.

-Uh Linda, you're gonna love this.
+Linda, you're going to love this.

-You know this guy, Dr. Robert Redfield, we've talked about as it relates to the coronavirus issue.
+You know, this guy, Dr. Robert Redfield, we've talked about as it relates to the coronavirus issue.

 It's not a question of if, it's more a question of when we will have a bird flu epidemic.

-So it's gonna be quite complicated.
+So it's going to be quite complicated.

 They know the exact path because it's already been studied that way.